Miracle Gro takes a crack at simplifying indoor planters at CES 2019

 Complete with spots for four seeds as well as lights, a water reservoir and a simple tower, the Miracle Gro Twelve wants to make it easy to start your garden.
 It's an automatic indoor grower that uses hydroponics to keep your plants healthy while they sprout.

-The Twelve -- named to reflect that you can use it all twelve months of the year -- talks to an app with Bluetooth and will keep you notified if you need to add more water or take any other action.
-For the most part, though, you shouldn't.
+The Twelve -- named to reflect that you can use it all 12 months of the year -- talks to an app with Bluetooth and will keep you notified if you need to add more water or take any other action.
+For the most part, though, you shouldn't need to.
 It's meant to be as hands-off as possible.

-If you want to start your garden indoors with supposedly little to no effort, you can preorder the Miracle Gro Twelve on January 28th on Indiegogo for $300.
+If you want to start your garden indoors with supposedly little to no effort, you can preorder the Miracle Gro Twelve Jan.
+28 on Indiegogo for $300.
 Oddly, it doesn't come with any seeds to get you started.
 It'll hit retailers this March, with a taller version for tomatoes and the like launching this fall.

 CES 2019: Every story so far: See all of CNET's coverage of the year's biggest tech show.